What SLPs Need to Know:

 Reading Functional Materials

-Copying Single Words and Typing Single Words are 2 treatments in the Tactus Virtual Rehab Center to work on copying.
+Reading Functional Materials is one of the most popular treatments in the Tactus Virtual Rehab Center to work on reading.

 Sign up today for a risk-free 21-day trial of this innovative web-based therapy platform for SLPs.